ksatchit/randomData/notes/LitmusChaos.md

 - "Sumit Nagal",@sumitnagal,Intuit
 - "Uma Mukkara",@umamukkara,MayaData

-The adoptors file is managed [here](https://github.com/litmuschaos/litmus/blob/master/ADOPTERS.md).
+The adopters file is managed [here](https://github.com/litmuschaos/litmus/blob/master/ADOPTERS.md).

 **How long has the project been developed for?**